 For University purposes, fundraising is defined as “any activity in which money is collected on campus.”
 Even if all you wish to do is break even or recover costs, your activity will be considered fundraising if money is collected.
-A separate Application to Raise Funds must be completed and approved for each fundraising activity.
-Some examples of fundraising are tournament entry fees, t-shirt and bake sales, ticket sales including events held off campus, raffles and soliciting donations.
+An Application to Raise Funds must be completed and approved for each fundraising activity.
+Only registered student organizations can fundraise at UCD.

-- Complete and submit the Application to Raise Funds via OrgSync to CSI.
+Complete the Application to Raise Funds on AggieLife and submit to CSI.

 The following activities require advance approval from CSI:

-- Conducting sales at approved events or at MU/Silo outdoor tables (facility or table reservation reservation required).
+- Collecting donations or sales at meetings, events or MU/Silo outdoor tables (facility or table reservation required).

-- The sponsoring group must receive at least 5% of the gross income from such sales, and a written agreement signed by the vendor and the organization to this effect shall be presented to CSI.
+- The sponsoring group must receive at least 5% of the gross income and a written agreement signed by the vendor and the organization to this effect shall be presented to CSI.

 - Collecting membership dues at a club meeting.

-- Applying for campus grants.
-These include Club Finance Council (CFC), Cross Cultural Center, Student Recruitment and Retention Center, Student Assistants to the Chancellor and others.
+- Applying for campus grants. (i.e. Club Finance Council (CFC) and Student Recruitment and Retention Center)

-Funds cannot be used for personal gain and must always be consistent with the purpose of the organization/club.
-The funds that your group raises may be used to cover the costs of the following types of expenses:
+Funds cannot be used for personal gain and should be consistent with organization’s purpose.
+Funds that your group raises may be used to cover costs of the following types of expenses:

 - Instructors, speakers, films